 Following issuance of a denial of eligibility, determination of suspension, or termination of eligibility, the training provider will have 30 days in which to submit an appeal to the DWS.
 Within 30 days of the receipt of the appeal, the training provider will be notified of the date, time, and place where a due process hearing will be conducted.
 After that hearing, a final decision will be issued within 30 days.

-The Appeals Hearing Panel will consist of DWS staff who agree to serve a one-year rotating term and shall be represented in the following manner:
+The Appeals Hearing Panel will consist of staff who serve a one-year rotating term and shall be represented in the following manner:

 - 1. One DWS Management representative

-- 2. One Local Area WDB Director or designee
+- 2. One Local Area WDB Director

-- 3. One DWS Regional Operations Director
+- 3. One Regional Director

-- 4. One Alternate (only to fill in if one of the primary panel members is unable to join)